We showed up early on the first and second day to distribute some

 Atari today?", he will almost always say, "Yes."

-Be sure to check out your Retro Gaming YouTube channel for 1000s of classic gaming videos.
+Be sure to check out our Daily Motion Video Channel for tons of classic gaming videos.